zsteinkamp/zsteinkamp.github.io/_posts/2022-02-06-what-comes-next.markdown

 * A+ Teammates
   * Engaged - interested in team strategy and bring ideas for improvement
-  * Diverse - role, skills, background, purpose
+  * Diverse - demographics, roles, skills, backgrounds
   * Growth Mindset
 * Empowered - org/company support for optimizing for innovation
 * Clear mission and fit in org/company strategy